AnClark/cygpm_prototype/README.md

 #### setup.ini manipulation

 - Use **Flex** to generate lexer.
 It's easy and **EXTREMELY FAST**!
+- Convert `setup.ini` into a **SQLite3 database** so that I can make advantage of SQLite's high-efficiency.

 - My former thoughts (with C++11, but it's too slow)
   - Powered by C++11 `std::regex`